What are the best Japanese Souvenirs to buy?

 Japan is famous for its unique and quirky souvenirs.
-If you have the opportunity to travel to Japan and are wondering what to buy as a gift, refer to the list below!
+If you plan to visit Japan and wonder what to buy as a gift, refer to the list below!

 1. Japanese Dolls

-Traditional Japanese dolls are great gifts for those who are looking for things to buy in Japan.
+Traditional Japanese dolls are great gifts for those looking for things to buy in Japan.

-Since ancient times, dolls have been an important part of Japanese culture and presenting a childhood toy or an object of delight.
+Since ancient times, dolls have been an essential part of Japanese culture, presenting a childhood toy or an object of delight.